Add Your Heading Text Here

 • Should reservations be necessary to enter Yosemite, your booking confirmation with us will serve as your entry reservation for the days booked with us.
 This should not be confused with entry fees, which still may be required. hi scott

 Yes, our trips are perfect for first-time backpackers and those with prior backpacking experience.
-Often, those with backpacking experience are past participants returning for different itineraries, exploration, and fun.
-Our professional, caring, and fun Outdoor Educators design ways to teach and orient all participants during the first days of a trip, and by the end, they come home feeling quite accomplished backpackers.
+Our professional, caring, and fun Outdoor Educators design innovative, engaging ways to teach and orient all participants to backpacking during the first days of a trip, and by the end, they come home feeling quite accomplished backpackers.
+Additionally, often, those with backpacking experience are past participants returning for different itineraries, more exploration, and additional lasting memories.

-For ages 11-13 we recommend our 6-Day Young Adventurers program.
-For more mature/physically developed 13yos and all older youth, they can consider our 6, 10, 13, and/or 20-day programs.
-It’s really up to your child and how much fun, and memorable experiences they are after.
+For ages 11-13, we recommend our 6-Day Young Adventurers program.
+For more mature/physically developed 13-year-olds and older youth, they can consider our 6-, 10-, 13-, and/or 20-day programs.
+It’s really up to your child and how much fun and memorable outdoor explorations they are after.

 Yes, for a detailed packing list, see the Sierra (CA) Youth Summer Camp Packing and Equipment List.

-Our Outdoor Educators are some of the best professionals in the field who share a passion for the outdoors and sharing that with others in a fun and caring manner.
-All staff go through a rigorous application process and background check where they must demonstrate experiences in the outdoors, backpacking, working with youth, risk-management, and customer service.
+Our Outdoor Educators are among the best professionals in the field, sharing a passion for the outdoors and for sharing it with others in a fun and caring manner.
+All staff undergo a rigorous application process and background check, during which they must demonstrate experience in outdoor recreation, backpacking, working with youth, risk management, and customer service.
 All staff must possess a Wilderness First Responder certification and also pass a Department of Justice fingerprint background check.
-Our staff are trained yearly by us as well as they are consistently supervised throughout the season.
+Our staff are trained yearly by us, and they are consistently supervised throughout the season with required pre- and post-trip meetings/reviews.

-We always have at-least two staff members for each youth group that doesn’t exceed 10 youth.
+We always have at least two staff members for each youth group that doesn’t exceed 10 youth.

 We eat good food!